 “They mate for pleasure.”
-Michael led the tour along the cliff-side, where ocean spray blew them to a town of thatch-roofed, stone-walled cottages.
-“Only the dedicated matriarch can lay seeded eggs, and even then, only with the religious adoration and idolization of Virgil Green’s congregation.
-When that matriarch retires to this main island, the largest bird on the central island takes their nest.”
+Michael led the tour onto the capes.
+Ocean spray blew them to a town of thatch-roofed, stone-walled cottages.
+“Only the dedicated matriarch can lay fertilized eggs, and even then, they require the religious adoration of Virgil Green’s congregation.
+When that matriarch retires to this main island, the largest bird on the second island takes their nest.”

-Leo tssk’d and prepared to light one hundred eyes at once.
-He’d bought a bouquet, ten crickets bound together with masterful wing-work.
+Leo tssk’d and tried to light a bouquet, ten crickets bound by masterful wing-work.
 “Not in front of Lilly.”
 Eva took her husband’s lighter.
-“Wait until we stop for the night.
-You can smoke outside the inn.”
-Leo grumbled at the sunset as they set off again.
+“When we stop for the night you can smoke outside.”
+Leo grumbled at the sunset and they set off again.

 A lantern-bearing group met them walking the other way.
 Michael bowed his head to them, so Jay did as well.
 “Oran dora.
-These monks bring news each week from the white-walled monastery of Sheridan.”
+Each night these monks bring news from the white-walled monastery.”

 “What does the Blue Virgil have to say this fine evening?”

-“Hey.
-Eva.
+“Eva.
 C’mon.”
 Leo grabbed his wife and daughter by their shoulders.
-“Let’s hike up to the monastery, before it gets dark.”
+“Let’s hike to the monastery, before it gets dark.”

 “It’s already dark, and Lilly has a blister from hiking,” said Eva.
 “Maybe you can show us pictures in the morning?”